7 Blogs That I Totally Enjoy Reading Every Day

 Do you have a handful of blogs that you follow purely for fun?

-Over the past few years, I’ve actually made the intentional move away from following primarily food blogs (which too often send me into that old comparison/jealousy/insecurity spiral, meh) and now find myself following bloggers in totally different niches — and it has been awesome.
+Over the past few years, I’ve moved away from following primarily recipe blogs to spending my time enjoying other types of lifestyle blogs, and it has been awesome.
 I have blog categories on Feedly for photographers I admire, cool people working for social justice, interesting perspectives on faith, DIY stuff I actually want to try, you name it!
-Mostly they’re just blogs that have nada to do with recipes, and I find that I look forward to reading them more than ever.
+Mostly they’re just blogs that have nothing to do with recipes, and I find that I look forward to reading them more than ever.
 But that said, the blogs in my reader that get the most clicks by a landslide are in my favorite category that I have oh-so-creatively named — get ready for it — “fun”.

 So if any of you are on the prowl for some new non-recipe blogs, I thought I’d share 7 of my favorites with you today.
 I’m guessing you’ll be familiar with a few, but I’m hoping there might be a few new gems in there for you to discover.
 And hey — if you have some favorites of your own, pretty please share them in the comments below, because I totally want to check ’em out.

-What It Is: A lifestyle blog by Erin Loechner, filled with beautifully-written essays on everything from design (she’s a pro) to parenting to marriage to work to travel and more.
+What It Is: A lifestyle blog by Erin Loechner, filled with beautifully-written essays on everything from design to parenting, marriage, work, travel and more.

-Why I Love It: I’ve never met Erin before in person, but goodness, I feel like she is such a kindred spirit.
-And I have completely enjoyed tuning into her blog for years (like, so many years now!) for a dose of real-life inspiration and lovely prose.
-Her posts on navigating motherhood (with her sweet little toddler) and marriage have always been some of my favorites.
-But I have always especially connected with her posts on work, and creativity, and self-care, probably because they’re always words I need to take to heart myself.
-I also really admire how brave and open she has been to letting her career evolve/change in some big ways over the past decade, and I can’t wait to follow along wherever the next roads may lead.
+Why I Love It: I’ve never met Erin before in person, but she feels like such a kindred spirit.
+I have enjoyed tuning into her blog for years (like, so many years now!) for a dose of real-life inspiration and lovely prose.
+Her posts on navigating motherhood and marriage have always been some of my favorites.
+But I have always especially connected with her posts on slowing down, creativity, and self-care, probably because they’re always words I need to take to heart myself.
+I really admire how open she has been to letting her career evolve and pivot in some big ways over the past decade, and I can’t wait to follow along wherever the next roads may lead.

-What It Is: A lifestyle blog by Joanna Goddard, full of random lists, questions, product recommendations, and regular posts on everything from style, to food, design, travel, relationships and motherhood.
+What It Is: A lifestyle blog by Joanna Goddard covering everything from style to food, design, travel, relationships and motherhood.

-Why I Love It: This is another long-time read for me, and one that I still completely look forward to tuning into daily.
-Her posts are always interesting and fun, and I look forward to her list of links every weekend.
-Also of note — she has really awesome readers, so the comment sections on her posts are usually just as fascinating to read as well.
+Why I Love It: This is another long-time read for me and one that I still completely look forward to tuning into daily.
+Her posts are always interesting and fun, and I always look forward to her weekend list of links.
+Also of note — she has really awesome readers, so the comment sections on her posts are always worth scrolling.

-Recommendations: Her regular “Have A Lovely Weekend” posts.
-Her “Motherhood Around The World” series (fascinating).
+Recommendations: Her Friday link posts.
+Her “Motherhood Around The World” series.
 All product recommendation lists (see her style and design categories, although heads up that you’ve gotta click fast on the links — her readers regularly buy out the items she loves).
 Everything on relationships and motherhood.

 What It Is: A lifestyle and DIY blog by Elise Blaha Cripe, full of tons of great inspiration for all things DIY (memory-keeping, home decor, knitting, photography, recipes, gardening), great resources for blogging and entrepreneurship, and an honest peek into daily life with her husband and two cute kiddos.